PhiMarHal/goatgoat/README.md

+<h1>goatgoat</h1>

-Various tidbits of information and utilities for Impermax, a leveraged LP protocol on EVM compatible blockchains.
+Tips and tricks for Impermax, a leveraged LP protocol on EVM compatible blockchains.